dlont/PdmV/MigrationExercise.md

-# Short excercise how to migrate one chain
+# Short exercise how to migrate one chain

 ## Problem statement: PPD wants to migrate NanoAODv1 to NanoAODv2 using existing MiniAODv2 datasets as input for NanoAODv2 samples.
 You will use chained campaign with small number of requests to perform migration using semi-automatic script.